codematrix/agentic-ai-design-patterns/readme.md

 ## Design Patterns Covered

 This section showcases the capabilities of a single agent and highlights its use cases in different scenarios.

+#### Why use Graphs for all examples?

+For most use-cases I'll be using [Pydantic Graphs](https://ai.pydantic.dev/api/pydantic_graph/graph/).
+Although, not required in some use-cases, I like to use it to maintain a consistent design pattern.
+The added benefits to list a few are:
+  - Consistency across all agents
+  - Adding workflow(s) at a later stage, lends itself well to ease in extensibility.

 #### Tooling - Using Asana
 - Demonstrates how an agent can integrate with third-party tools like Asana to automate task management and improve efficiency.